Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/roadmap.md

 ### Known Issues

 - [x] If the Orion Broker is continuously streaming while the connector is configuring, the multi-thread socket will save the HTTP Server socket as Apache Client, blocking the execution of the whole program. **Fixed on 14/04/22**
-- [ ] If some special character is sent from the Orion Broker (i.e Ü or ß) to the receiver, the utf-8 conversion will send it with the escape character *\\* which is not allowed by the JSON Decoder.
-This will rise an exception. **Working On**
+- [x] If some special character is sent from the Orion Broker (i.e Ü or ß) to the receiver, the utf-8 conversion will send it with the escape character *\\* which is not allowed by the JSON Decoder.
+This will rise an exception. **Fixed On 20/01/2023**